Time Limits for Employment Tribunal claims

 Different claims have different rules about time-limits.
 Discrimination claims are particularly complicated.
 The following is only a brief summary and is subject to the Early Conciliation rules.
 For more detailed information seek advice from an employment adviser or look at other sources of help.

-For unfair dismissal claims, the time limit is 3 months less one day form the effective date of termination (referred to as the “EDT”).
+For unfair dismissal claims, the time limit is 3 months less one day from the effective date of termination (referred to as the “EDT”).
 The effective date of termination is usually the last working day.

 If an employee is dismissed with notice, the EDT is the date when the notice expires.